 PhD fellow

-Ms Mkubwa is a PhD fellow at the institute.
+Ms Mkubwa is a PhD fellow at the Institute.
 She has a background training in BSc.
 Nursing from Moi University, a postgraduate diploma in Health Research Methods from Pwani University, and a master's degree in Implementation Science from the University of the Witwatersrand.
 Beatrice also has clinical research experience in understanding child neurodevelopment and health systems which she gained during her previous work at KEMRI-Wellcome Trust Research Programme.
 She is currently pursuing a doctorate at the Vrije Universiteit Amsterdam (Netherlands).
 She has keen interest in child and adolescent mental health, neurodevelopment, implementation science, and mixed methods research.

 Research Officer